-Federal Work-Study Program (FWSP) - A Federal work program administered by Tennessee Wesleyan University offers students the opportunity to be employed on campus.
-The number of hours a student works per week is based on financial need.
+Federal Work-Study Program (FWSP) - The Federal Work Study Program is a federal program administered by Tennessee Wesleyan University that offers students the opportunity to be employed on campus.
+The number of hours a student works per week is based on financial need and fund availability.
 Students earn minimum wage and are paid on a monthly basis.
 Various positions are offered to students to complement their education with practical job experience.
 This program is restricted to U.S. citizens, or those in the U.S. for other than temporary purposes, who are maintaining satisfactory academic progress.

-Tennessee Wesleyan University Work-Study Program - An institutional work program, whereby students may work on campus in areas that complement their educational goals.
+Tennessee Wesleyan University Work-Study Program - The TWU Work-Study Program is an institutional work program whereby students may work on campus in areas that complement their educational goals.
 Jobs depend upon availability of work and funds as well as the student's skills and abilities.